 In my Sunday School class, we recently engaged in a discussion of Jesus’ challenge to would-be followers to “take up your cross.”
 This story is an interesting sidebar to that discussion, a recording of which can be found HERE.

 According to tradition, Andrew—who was Peter’s brother and the first follower of Jesus—preached the gospel in the region North of the Black Sea and in various parts of Greece.
-His life ended in Northern Greece in a city called Patras.
+His life ended in the Greek city of Patras.
 He was crucified by Aegeas, the governor of the region at the time.

 Andrew was a diligent preacher of the gospel and had brought many people to faith in Christ.
 When Aegeas the governor heard about this, he came to Patras to put an end to the Christian movement there.
 To do this, he enforced a legal requirement that everyone worship the Roman gods by making sacrifices to them.
 Andrew immediately decided to resist Aegeas and went to address him directly.